AncestorComposition/public/README.md

     * Please note that the results can only be as accurate as the provided common ancestor information.

 4. Who is the developer?
-    * The developer is a professional data scientist (MS Computer Science, PhD Chemical Engineering) and family history enthusiast.
+    * The developer is a professional data scientist and family history enthusiast.

 5. Questions or problems running this notebook?
      * Please send an email to info@ancestorcomposition.com